 Quebec City itinerary

-Today, you can walk the narrow cobblestone streets, admire the centuries-old stone houses and soaring church spires.
-No matter what season you visit, this Quebec City itinerary has something for everyone.
+Today, you can walk the narrow cobblestone streets and admire the centuries-old stone houses and soaring church spires.
+This Quebec City itinerary has something for everyone, no matter what season you visit.

 This city has seen many battles and sieges in its military history.
 The protective fortification wall constructed around 1690 surrounds the old city to this day.
-Originally, there were 11 towers and the wall underwent numerous replacements over the years.
+Initially, there were 11 towers, and the wall underwent numerous replacements over the years.
 The wall we see today dates back to 1745.

 You can admire the views from the gates with pedestrian access to the fortification walls.
-The Porte Saint-Jean gate offers great view over Rue Saint-Jean and its many shops, restaurants and cafes.
-You can stroll along the fortifications wall to the Porte Kent gate while enjoying the views of the past on one side, and the modern one on the other.
-Depending on the season and time of day, you can you’ll get different views of the city.
+The Porte Saint-Jean gate offers a great view of Rue Saint-Jean and its many shops, restaurants and cafes.
+You can stroll along the fortifications wall to the Porte Kent gate while enjoying the views of the past on one side and the modern one on the other.
+Depending on the season and time of day, you’ll get different views of the city.

 Within the great walls of the fortification lies the Citadel – the largest British fortress in North America.
 It sits on top of the city’s highest point, Cape Diamant.
-The British completed the Citadel after the war of 1812.
-The 2.3 km² fortress and its many secret passages was intended to provide defence against an American invasion that never came.
+The British completed the Citadel after the War of 1812.
+The 2.3 km² fortress and its many secret passages were intended to provide defence against an American invasion that never came.

 Today, you wouldn’t know that this beautiful park, perched on a picturesque hill, was once a site of an important battle.
-In 1759, British General James Wolfe and French General Louis-Joseph Montcalm fought here an important battle that shaped the place we know today as Canada.
-Both generals died that day and this short battle, roughly 15 min in all, resulted in France surrounding the territory to the British.
+In 1759, British General James Wolfe and French General Louis-Joseph Montcalm fought a critical battle that shaped the place we know today as Canada.
+Both generals died that day, and this short battle, roughly 15 min in all, resulted in France surrounding the territory to the British.

 Don’t be surprised to see people picnicking, running and biking with old cannons and monuments in the background.
 This is where the Winter Carnival festivities and open-air summer concerts take place.
 A much different function for this former battleground, named after a French farmer Abraham Martin who settled here.

 The intricate design of turrets, imposing wings and winding hallways reflects the architectural styles of the Middle Ages and the Renaissance.
-The hotel’s architect, Bruce Price, elegantly “immortalized the history of the two great powers that had occupied Quebec City’s highest promontory,” according to the hotel’s site.
+According to the hotel’s site, the hotel’s architect, Bruce Price, elegantly “immortalized the history of the two great powers that had occupied Quebec City’s highest promontory,” according to the hotel’s site.

 Your Quebec City itinerary wouldn’t be complete without a stroll along the Terrasse Dufferin.
 Here you will find fantastic views of Château Frontenac and its surrounding area, including the river 60 m below.
 You can’t go wrong, no matter what time of day.